TareUhhhhhh/pe-projects/README.md

-# pe-projects

-#This repository links to all of the projects that I worked on while involved with Perpetual Education
+# This repository links to all of the projects that I worked on while involved with Perpetual Education

 ## Check out my personal site at tareuhhhhhh.com